artgenexyz/nft-contracts/README.md

 This is a collection of smart-contracts that help you to launch your own 10k-avatar collection like [CryptoPunks](https://www.larvalabs.com/cryptopunks), [Bored Ape Yacht Club](https://boredapeyachtclub.com/) or [Pudgy Penguins](https://www.pudgypenguins.io/).

+USE AT YOUR OWN RISK.
+Most of the features are in production already, however this doesn't guarantee any security.
+Unreleased and speculative code is located in `contracts/experiments` directory.

 Features include:

-- ERC721 (AvatarNFT.sol)
+## ERC721 Sale (AvatarNFT.sol)
 - Limited supply
 - Mint N tokens in one transaction
 - Generative art
 - Lazy Mint – buyes pays for mint
 - Manually start/stop sale
 - Reserve X tokens for team or community
 - Random token index shift on sale start

-- ERC1155 (ERC1155Sale.sol)
+## ERC1155 Sale (ERC1155Sale.sol)
 - Limited supply for each tokenId
 - Lazy Mint – buyer pays for mint
 - Admin can add new tokenId
 - On-chain metadata storage
 - Manual start/stop sale for each tokenId

+## Mint Pass
+- ERC1155 "Ticket" for limited NFT sale access
+- Not ready to use as plug-n-play, check out the example (AmeegosMintPass) to integrate it into your project
+- Has two modes: mintWithMintPass from NFT Sale contract, or redeem() from MintPass contract.
+Choose appropriate one for your project.

-- Tier-based Pricing (TierNFT.sol)
+## Tier-based Pricing (TierNFT.sol)
 - Set different prices for different tokenId

-- Mint with Referral info (ReferralNFT.sol)
+## Mint with Referral info (ReferralNFT.sol)
 - Save referral and accrue his rewards at each mint

-- Experimental features
+## Experimental features
 - refund gas for minting
 - burn NFT to mint NFT
 - mint pass
 - on-chain metadata
 - 0% marketplace for your tokens (please help fix issues)

-USE AT YOUR OWN RISK.
-Most of the features are in production already, however this doesn't guarantee any security.
-Unreleased and speculative code is located in `contracts/experiments` directory.

 ## How to use: